Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

      6. In case the media processing entity can process the request it SHOULD return an HTTP 200 OK or 202 Accepted
-     7. In case the media processing entity can process the manifest or segment in the POST request body but finds the media type cannot be supported it SHOULD return an HTTP 415 unsupported media type
+     7. In case the media processing entity can process the manifest or fragment in the POST request body but finds the media type cannot be supported it SHOULD return an HTTP 415 unsupported media type
      8. In case an unknown error happened during the processing of the HTTP
          POST request a HTTP 404 Bad request SHOULD be returned
-     9. In case the media processing entity cannot proces a segment posted due to missing or incorrect init segment, an HTTP 412 unfulfilled condition SHOULD be returned
+     9. In case the media processing entity cannot proces a fragment posted due to missing or incorrect init fragment, an HTTP 412 unfulfilled condition SHOULD be returned
      10. In case a media source receives an HTTP 412 response, it SHOULD resend [=ftyp=] and [=moov=] boxes